salabim/peek/readme.md

 ```
 world={"EN": "world ", "NL": "wereld", "FR": "monde", "DE": "Welt"}, X.a: 3
 ```
 Just give `peek()` a variable or expression and you're done.
-Sweet, isn't it?
+Easy, or what?

 # Inspect execution